Testare/orca/proposal.md

 * Language Appropriateness - Is the langauge a good match for the constraints of a written programming language, and those who might use one?
 * Language Functionality - What is the language capable of?
 Are there restrictions on what it can do?
 Is it practical to use?
 Is it extensible with libraries?
 * Langauge Explicitness - Is the language definition clear and unambiguous?
+* Holistic Functionality - Is Orca a tool others might use?
 * Holistic Motivation - Is Orca fun to use?
 Why would somebody use Orca?
+* Research Value - Was much learned through this project?

 ## Scope
 ### Goals